-The anti-inflammatory qualities in apples are known for their ability to cool the body after the warmth of summer.
+The anti-inflammatory qualities in apples are known for their ability to cool the Healthy Body after the warmth of summer.
 Their skin contains the anti-aging compound quercetin which can help offset UV damage to your skin from the hot summer sun and they are rich in vitamin C, helping boost your immune system this season.
 They are also full of fibre which keeps you feeling full and your digestive system healthy.

 I decided to combine this perfect, healing autumn ingredient with one of my most popular recipes – the breakfast cookie.
 The cooked apples add a hint of sweetness and warmth.

 Oats – full of plant-based protein, iron, and fibre for long-lasting energy

 Flax & Walnuts – rich in brain health boosting healthy fats and plant-based protein

 Cinnamon – high in disease and inflammation-fighting antioxidants.
 Read more about this superfood – Ingredient Spotlight: Sprinkle on the Cinnamon

 I have been working on more breakfast recipes lately since it is sometimes difficult to find healthy, exciting plant-based options beyond oatmeal and smoothies.
 These cookies are great for busy mornings when you are running out the door or delicious with an afternoon tea to keep your energy levels up.

 - 2 medium apples, chopped small with the skin